 When you need the heavy-duty stuff, Cantu Beauty's rich, ultra-thick formula is exactly what you're looking for.
-Infused with pure shea butter and other natural oils, it repairs split ends, mends breakage, reduces frizz, and—most importantly—leaves your hair next-level moisturized.
+Infused with pure shea butter and other natural oils, it is designed to repair split ends, mend breakage, reduce frizz, and—most importantly—leave your hair next-level moisturized.
 Simply let your hair absorb the luxurious formula overnight, and you'll wake up with bouncier, softer tresses.

 For Loose Curls and Waves

 Another one on the lightweight side is Ouidad's leave-in conditioner, formulated by the curl experts themselves.
 If your waves are feeling dull, frizzy, and a little disappointing, this one will give 'em a major boost by creating a balanced moisture foundation for better style hold.
 With hydrating botanical extracts and antioxidants, it promises to get your hair to a more manageable, gorgeous place than ever—without any greasy residue.